jakedgrant/TokCleaner/SUPPORT.md

 ## Privacy

-TokCleaner respects your privacy.
+Paramless respects your privacy.
 No personal data or viewing history is collected.
 For more information, see the [Privacy Policy](PRIVACY.md).